-Compare this to the average property value in England of £242,286, and it’s easy to see why so many people are turning to equity release and similar schemes to gain access to their true net worth and enjoy their life without emptying their bank account.
+Compare this to the average property value in England of around £250,000, and it’s easy to see why so many people are turning to equity release and similar schemes to gain access to their true net worth and enjoy their life without emptying their bank account.

 How to start SKI-ing if you're asset rich but cash poor

-If you are keen to get out and enjoy the new-found freedoms of retirement, a home sale on your terms can be a much more sensible proposition.
-With a prompt, professional purchase, and a fair, guaranteed price, you can release cash from your property assets fast, without worrying about the mounting debt of equity release.
+If you are keen to get out and enjoy the new-found freedoms of retirement, selling up and downsizing (or "rightsizing", as it's more often being called) could be a better option.
+Sound like hard work?
+We can help.
+We can step in and purchase your existing home quickly, helping you make the transition smoothly.
+This means you can release cash from your property assets fast, without worrying about the mounting debt of equity release.